google/node-sec-roadmap/chapter-2/dynamism.md

 ## Current practices

-Some development teams use [webpack][] or similar tools originally developed for client-side code to statically bundle server-side modules, and provide flexible transpilation pipelines.
+Some development teams use [webpack][] or similar tools to statically bundle server-side modules, and provide flexible transpilation pipelines.
 That's a great way to do things, but solving security problems only for teams with development practices mature enough to deploy via webpack risks preaching to the choir.

-Webpack, in its minimal configuration, does not attempt to skip test files ([experiment code][webpack-experiment]).
+Webpack, in its minimal configuration, does not attempt to skip test files ([code][webpack-experiment]).
 Teams with an experienced webpack user can use it to great effect, but it is not an out-of-the-box solution.